 Download from garmin.com/virbedit for Mac or PC.
 So for our testing we will use the Garmin edit software and not Adobe Premier so we can compare this also.

 First thing you need to do is import your clips.
 Easy enough.

 The software is very straight forward to use, especially if you have previous editing experience.
-Feature like speeding the clip footage, slowing it, and changing how the dials look.
-All good fun.
-Some basic features that are missing as far as we can tell.
-Drag out the edges of clips.
-Once you have cropped some footage on the timeline expanding the edges there is no easy way that we can tell do do this.
+Features like speeding up the clip footage, slowing it back down, and changing how the dials look are all good fun.
+Some basic features that are missing include dragging out the edges of clips: once you have cropped some footage on the timeline expanding the edges there is no easy way that we can tell do do this.